 Ostrich flock walks through flowers.
 These yellow flowers and ostriches bring the photograph to life.
 They are peaking up above the flowers with their long necks.
 The ostrich herd walking through the blossoming flowers is a beautiful scene.
 Indeed because of the lush environmental conditions.

 The male ostriches, also known as cocks or roosters, fight over control of the females, otherwise known as hens.
 Whichever male wins will become the dominant leader of the flock.
-The dominant female ostrich will mate with him and only him.
+The dominant female ostrich will mate with him only.
 In the flock, the dominant male will mate with many of the females.

-The ostrich, Struthio camelus, is in category least concern on the IUCN red list.
+The ostrich, Struthio camelus, is in the category least concern on the IUCN red list.

-Explore our beautiful African penguin photographs if you like ‘Ostrich Flock Walks Through Flowers.’
+Explore our beautiful photographs of these large birds, if you like ‘Ostrich Flock Walks Through Flowers.’
 Not only ostriches walk through flowers, as well a large elephant bull enjoys flowers on his feet.
-Our wild animal photographs you can license or purchase a photographic print.
+Our wild animal photographs you can license or purchase as a photographic print.